brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 &nbsp;
 ## 6. Resources <a name="resources"></a>

-Our endpoints follow this base url:
+Our endpoints build on this base url:
 ```
 https://BASEURL
 ```

 ### 6.1.
 Servers <a name="serverData"></a>

-List all servers for all regions or for a given region.
+Server objects contain data about the identity and status of our game servers.
+These endpoints provide you with general and targeted approaches to monitoring this data.

 Endpoints:
 ```
-/listservers
+GET  /listservers
-/listservers/:id
+GET  /listservers/:id
-/listservers/?region-code=regionCode
+GET  /listservers/?region-code=regionCode
-/listservers/?name=serverName
+GET  /listservers/?name=serverName
 ```

 Path Parameters: